Rainbow Beach remediation project

 • Public access restricted

 • Relocation of additional heavy mineral concentrate from the southern portion of the site.
 The heavy mineral concentrate that exists in the southern portion of the site was formed from earlier mineral sand processing.
-We've completed analysis on the stockpile and the mineral breakdown shows a high proportion of recoverable minerals contained within.
+We've completed analysis on the stockpile and the mineral breakdown which shows a high proportion of recoverable minerals contained within.
 See the heavy mineral assemblage of the stockpile (XLSX, 11.1 KB) .

 • Further parcels of land to be removed from the Environmental Management Register